getcanoe/website/_posts/2018-03-27-canoe-beta-desktop-release.markdown

 Canoe has QR code scanning (and QR code generation) for both accounts and seeds and follows the established QR/URL conventions from the wiki.
 Whenever you see a little scanner icon in a field, you can tap it to use the scanner.
 Scanner also works fine using the computer webcam!

-Cano uses **precalculated PoW per account** (currently server side PoW except for Linux which can also do client side) which means regular use of Canoe is instant.
+Canoe uses **precalculated PoW per account** (currently server side PoW except for Linux which can also do client side) which means regular use of Canoe is instant.

 Canoe has a **pretty good lock security** mechanism based on a soft and hard inactivity timeout, detecting when Canoe goes into background - and user choice of locking methods including PIN, fingerprint or password.
 The model is described in more detail [in another post](https://getcanoe.io/2018/02/11/security-in-beta.html).